tsolucio/coreBOSBlog/pages/01.blog/April2019/item.md

  !
 Mobile

 The mobile client gets some fixes and enhancements this month.
+Thanks [Omar](https://github.com/omarllorens)

 - add new mobile UI action ExecuteFunctions to call it from javascript.
 We add some functions from coreBOS base functionality
 - add support to uitype 50: date time field